What is Throughput?

 To add: Right-click on Thread Group and select: Add -> Timer-> Constant Throughput Timer

-Add Target Throughput: 600 (means 600 request in 60 sec, so 10 requests per sec)
+Add Target Throughput: 600 (means 600 requests in 60 sec, so 10 requests per sec) Select Calculate Throughput based on – this thread only (More details about the option are present.

 Step 4 – Adding Listeners to Test Plan

-Listeners – They shows the results of the test execution.
-They can show results in a different format such as a tree, table, graph or log file
+Listeners – They show the results of the test execution.
+They can show results in a different format such as a tree, table, graph, or log file

-We are adding View Result Tree listener
+We are adding the View Result Tree listener

-View Result Tree – View Result Tree show results of the user request in basic HTML format
+View Result Tree – View Result Tree shows the results of the user request in basic HTML format

-To add: Right click Test Plan, Add -> Listener -> View Result Tree
+To add: Right-click Test Plan, Add -> Listener -> View Result Tree

-We are adding Summary Report listener
+We are adding a Summary Report listener

 Summary Report – The summary report creates a table row for each differently named request in your test.
-This is similar to the Aggregate Report , except that it uses less memory.
+This is similar to the Aggregate Report, except that it uses less memory.

-To add: Right click Test Plan, Add -> Listener -> Summary Report
+To add: Right-click Test Plan, Add -> Listener -> Summary Report

 Step 5 – Save the Test Plan

-To Save: Click File Select -> Save Test Plan as ->Give name of the Test Plan.
-It will be saved as .jmx format
+To Save: Click File Select -> Save Test Plan as ->Give the name of the Test Plan.
+It will be saved as .jmx format.